 Our Testing Experience

-Faible was the sofa we kept drifting back to when we wanted to fully relax.
-The seat is deep enough for a semi-reclined posture, but it doesn't feel like you're sliding forward as the night goes on.
-In everyday use—snacks, drinks, friends coming over—the performance fabric felt lower-stress than velvet.
-Even after long movie nights, the cushions held their shape without a noticeable sit spot.
-The trade-off is scale: it wants room, and shorter loungers may prefer a small pillow behind the back to keep legs comfortable.
+In our testing, Faible was the sofa we kept coming back to when the goal was to fully unwind.
+The seat is deep enough for a semi-reclined posture, but it does not dump you forward as the hours pass.
+In everyday use—snacks, drinks, and friends dropping in—the performance fabric felt easier to live with than velvet.
+Even after long movie nights, the cushions stayed even and did not develop a noticeable sit spot.
+The trade-off is simple: this is a large sofa, and shorter loungers may want a pillow behind the back.

 What we liked